observantio/watchdog/README.md

 ## Testing & Load Generation

 A default OTel agent and canary log/trace generators are included and run automatically with the stack, you may comment that out if you dont want it.
+You can tweak the generator at `tests/start.sh`

 ---